-36.2.1 We have one of the most cherished historic townscapes in London.
-If we do not adapt to and limit climate change the historic assets will be irreparably damaged, and the cultural, social and economic benefits will be lost34.We have a statutory duty to contribute to the mitigation of, and adaptation to, climate change35.
+- 36.2.1 We have one of the most cherished historic townscapes in London.
+If we do not adapt to and limit climate change the historic assets will be irreparably damaged, and the cultural, social and economic benefits will be lost9.
+We have a statutory duty to contribute to the mitigation of, and adaptation to, climate change10.
+Therefore, we need to carefully manage development to ensure that the natural and historic environments do not conflict but complement one another. - 36.2.2 The Borough is designated as an Area Quality Management Area due to exceeding as levels of nitrogen dioxide and particulate matter exceed national Government standards.
+The Council will therefore take action to carefully control emissions, including emissions from alternative fuel sources.